shsagir/play-area-sync/docs/sftp-uni.md

 ---

-Albeit [deploying with Git](git-deployment) has many advantages, sometimes it's more of a burden then it helps.
+Albeit [deploying with Git](git-deployment) has many advantages, sometimes it's more of a burden than it helps.
 Especially when working with CMS.
 These systems are often not designed for Git-workflows and write on the file system when installing plugins and upgrading versions.
 Those changes can not be back-ported to the version control.
 Stuff get's out of control.

-All Universal Stack Apps come with SFTP access out-of-the-box to legacy applications and workflows.
+All [Universal Stack Apps](app-uni) come with SFTP access out-of-the-box to support legacy applications and workflows.

 ## Accessing SFTP